• Skip to primary navigation

 Extension Agent or SpecialistDevelop and deliver science-based educational resources and programming related to the management and conservation of natural resources.
 Extension agents and specialists are affiliated with land-grant universities and provide critical information and education to communities, producers, and landowners.

 Outdoor Educator or InterpreterResponsible for educating the public about environmental science and issues, ecology, and wildlife.
-They often work with school-aged children, engaging with them daily with lesson plans, and environmental focused activities, and may handle ambassador animals.
+They often work with school-aged children, engaging with them daily with lesson plans, and environmentally focused activities, and may handle ambassador animals.

-RWFM Undergraduate News
+Undergraduate Programs | News

 Senior Hannah Evans pursues her passion in Department of Rangeland, Wildlife and Fisheries Management